zuza571/SmartStudy/README.md

 You can also test it on the Android Studio emulator by cloning the code.

 ## Sources
-This app is inspired by Calendar App for Android by [@codeWithCal](https://github.com/codeWithCal/CalendarTutorialAndroidStudio).
+This app is inspired by Calendar App for Android: [@codeWithCal](https://github.com/codeWithCal/CalendarTutorialAndroidStudio).

 ## Authors
 - [Zuzanna Pietrzak](https://github.com/zuza571)